September 29th 2011

 Dr. Appy Sluijs has studied Biology and Biogeology at Utrecht University.
 In 2006 he obtained his PhD with distinction at Utrecht University.
 Currently, Appy Sluijs is Assistant Professor at the Biomarine Sciences group at the Institute of Environmental Biology at the University of Utrecht.
 Sluijs is also a member of The Young Academy of the Royal Netherlands Academy of Arts and Sciences.
 In 2007 he received the prestigious ‘Outstanding Young Scientist Award’ of the European Geosciences Union (EGU) for his research on marine sciences.
 He was the youngest scientist ever to receive this award.
 Next to his work as researcher and teaching, Sluijs is a member of the editorial board of the Geosciences journal ‘Geology’ published by the Geological Society of America (GSA) and he is also an editor of the open access journal ‘Climate of the Past’ published by the European Geosciences Union.
 The focus of Appy Sluijs research is climate and ecological change in the geological past.
 He investigates periods in the past, characterized by a rapidly increasing or generally high CO2 concentration in the atmosphere.
 The purpose of this research is to gain insight and understand about the functioning of the earth under ‘greenhouse’ conditions.

-Live music will be provided by the Birdwatching Bandits.
+Live music was provided by the Birdwatching Bandits.